curtismchale/wordpress-faq-manager/readme.txt

 == Changelog ==

+= 1.22 =
+* added a user permissions filter `faq-cap` to all related admin menu pages.
+[See the Codex](http://codex.wordpress.org/Plugin_API/Filter_Reference/user_has_cap "See the Codex") on `user_has_cap` filter to adjust.

+= 1.21 =
+* updated FAQ sort page to match user permissions of settings page

+= 1.2 =
+* MAJOR code cleanup
+* converted code base to OOP
+* serialized settings storage in DB
+* consolidated widgets

+= 1.14 =
+* Added fallbacks if user doesn't save settings

+= 1.13 =
+* Removed version number for script and CSS enqueues for better cache setup
+* New icon

+= 1.12 =
+* Code cleanup for 3.3

 = 1.11 =
 * Added FAQ slug as title anchor
 * Optional H type selector (H1, H2) for better theme compatibility